On/off Ramps in Web3: Multi processor payments

 Cons of being multi processor

 - Routing management: A business will have to define its payment routing logic.
-While “payment orchestration” solutions help (e.g., Spreedly), there will be continuous decisions and investments.
+While “payment orchestration” solutions help (e.g., Spreedly), there are continuous decisions and investments.

 Overall, it makes more sense to be a multi processor when you are a larger merchant in multiple geographies.